WSIA Regulatory Principles

 I. Freedom from Regulation of Surplus Lines Rates and Forms

 Freedom from regulation of rates and forms distinguishes the surplus lines market from the admitted market and is the essential feature that allows the surplus lines industry to serve the consumer and function as a market for hard to place risks.
 It should be defended at all times in all states, even for seemingly minor infringements.

 II.
 The Principle of Export

-The principle of export means that surplus lines transactions involve state regulated surplus lines brokers, exporting business to nonadmitted companies not regulated by the state.
-This principle forms the regulatory framework of the surplus lines market.
-It defines the role of the surplus lines broker in the transaction as the regulated entity.
-It separates the company from direct, 50 state regulation – including rates and forms.
-It establishes context of the taxation of the transaction.
+The principle of export means that surplus lines transactions involve state regulated surplus lines brokers, exporting business to nonadmitted companies not licensed by the state.
+This principle forms the regulatory framework of the surplus lines market and defines the role of the surplus lines broker in the transaction as the regulated entity.
+It separates the company from direct, 50 state regulation – including rates and forms - and establishes context of the taxation of the transaction.

 III.
 Primacy of Surplus Lines

 State based residual market mechanisms should not be given risk placement preference before surplus lines.
 The sequence of risk placement should be as follows: admitted market - surplus lines market - state based residual market.

 WSIA continues to strongly support the NRRA and encourages and expects all states to maintain the federal law in a uniform manner as contemplated by Congress in its implementation.
 Properly implemented as consistent with the letter of the law and Congressional intent, the NRRA has significantly improved the surplus lines market.